 Brighton and Ljubljana, a video camera (GoPro), attached to the chest of the leading walker, a voice recorder, a 360 degree panorama camera and a GPS tracker were used.
 In spite of the physical implementation of the study, the research itself took place in a partly digital environment, synchronously or asynchronously, since in the in-depth interviews the researchers were able to use the available video as a basis for the conversation.
 The simultaneous digital information, after it was transcribed and analysed and individual testimonies were chosen, could be turned into an as exact as possible presentation of clips of the walkers' experiences in a completely digital environment with acted out and studio-recorded interpretations by professional actors or announcers (see Sensotra Tour 2021).
-That the difference between "presence" and "absence" or "absent presence" was shown by the experiential use of the walking technique of experiencing a town as a handy exercise in building awareness of a space where internet and non-internet experiences are combined.
+That the difference between "presence" and "absence" was less and less clear and that this is why we prefer to talk about "present absence" or "absent presence" was shown by the experiential use of the walking technique of experiencing a town as a handy exercise in building awareness of a space where internet and non-internet experiences are combined.